Print Friendly

 (c) Retain and use his own personal property in his own living area so as to maintain individuality and personal dignity.

 (5) Personal funds.
-Residents whose board and care is paid for by public assistance shall retain, for their personal use, the difference between their total income and the applicable board and care allowance established by department rules.
+Residents whose board and care is paid for by public assistance shall retain, for their personal use, the difference between their total income and the applicable rent, utilities, and food allowance established by department rules.

 (a) A facility shall not require a resident to deposit his personal funds with the facility.